sweetsoftware/Ares/README.md

 - A Command aNd Control server, which is a Web interface to administer the agents
 - An agent program, which is run on the compromised host, and ensures communication with the CNC

 The Web interface can be run on any server running Python3.
-The agent can be compiled to native executables using **pyinstaller**.
+The agent uses Python2 and can be compiled to native executables using **pyinstaller**.

 ## Server